Santa Claus Is Comin' to Town (1970 TV Movie)

 [plays with the yo-yo]

 Burgermeister Meisterburger: What?
-What do you think?
+What are you saying?

 Burgermeister Meisterburger: Ooohh, I have been bamboozled!
 Arrest him!
 Arrest him!